Merging PDFs

 How to Merge PDF

-The following steps illustrates merging PDF documents and adding options when merging a document.
+The following steps and C# example code illustrates merging PDF documents and adding options when merging a document.

 Steps for Merging a PDF Document